UMEP-dev/UMEP-Docs/docs/source/OtherManuals/SOLWEIG.rst

 (CDSM) which represents the top of the vegetation and second, a trunk zone DSM (TDSM) that describes the bottom of the vegetation (see schematic figure).
-Pixel without any 3D vegetation has the value of zero and vegetation pixels are given in magl.
+Pixel without any 3D vegetation has the value of zero and vegetation pixels are given in meter above ground level (magl).
 For a detailed description, see Lindberg and Grimmond (2011)  [2]_.

 .. figure:: /images/Vegdems.png